annonymous123/CallReminderFinal/Raxa-4/src/org/raxa/module/Readme.md

-The code is independednt of any TTS or audio voice.
+The code is modular and support any TTS as long as its take a 'string to convert','language' and play the voice

 Morever its flexible and provides option how each word is going to be converted to voice(either using TTS or pre recorded voice)